Revelo vs CloudDevs: Full-Time Engineers vs Contractor Marketplace

 TL;DR: Revelo vs CloudDevs

-Revelo is the better choice for mid-market engineering teams building full-time, embedded headcount: its PEO model handles compliance across 18 countries, 73% of placements are senior-level engineers, and all-in pricing runs 30–50% below comparable US hiring costs.
-CloudDevs is a 1099 contractor marketplace better suited to smaller teams that need a vetted engineer for a bounded, clearly scoped project on flexible hourly terms.
-If the role belongs on your org chart and this person will be in your standups long-term, Revelo is the right structure; if you need a contractor for a defined sprint or project, CloudDevs is a reasonable fit.
+Revelo is built for full-time, embedded engineering headcount: PEO compliance across 18 countries, 73% senior-level placements, and all-in pricing that runs 30–50% below comparable US costs.
+CloudDevs is a 1099 contractor marketplace for bounded, scoped project work on flexible hourly terms.
+If the role belongs on your org chart, read the Revelo section.
+If you need a contractor for a defined sprint, CloudDevs is a reasonable fit.

 Revelo vs CloudDevs at a Glance